 In Ontario, every insurance company must have auto insurance rate changes approved by the Financial Services Commission of Ontario (a regulatory agency of the Ministry of Finance) and every three months, FSCO publishes these rate changes.

-Even though approved rates increased 1.24 per cent, some drivers could see their rates go up as much as seven per cent, while others may see a decrease in the neighbourhood of about one per cent.
+Even though the approved rates increased a relatively flat 0.76 per cent, some drivers could see their rates go up as much as almost nine per cent, while others may see a decrease in the neighbourhood of about one per cent.
 How much your insurance will go up or down when it's time to renew your auto insurance policy will all depend on who you have your coverage through and the change in rates they're allowed to implement.

 "Ontario has a very competitive marketplace," FSCO says in its quarterly statement.
 "Rates for the same coverage vary based on each insurer's claims experience and the insurer's rating system."
 As a result, FSCO urges consumers to shop around for auto insurance.

 We shop the market to help you get the lowest rate and best coverage

 The single most important factor in lowering your car insurance rate and getting the best coverage for your needs is to shop around and compare insurance quotes.
 At Kanetix.ca we shop the market to help you find the lowest car insurance rate out there.
 Compare car insurance quotes today for a better price.